photm5/cpp-games/README.md

 You will end up in a splashscreen (currently a 16x16 yellow placeholder :D), press space to continue into the actual game.

+The level you will end up in is not that impressive and fun at all.
+If you want to have some fun, you can edit application/packman/res/levels/example.txt.
+You may open pull requests if you have built levels that are fun.